synadia-labs/jw4-kind-vault-scp-nats-leaf-demo/nats-core-tf/README.md

 - Kubernetes cluster (from k8s-tf project)
 - Vault instance for certificates (from vault-tf project)
-- SCP instance configured (from scp-tf project)
+- SCP instance configured (from scp-tf project) with credentials in `.api-token`
 - Terraform >= 1.0
 - Helm >= 3.0